castorini/anserini/docs/regressions/regressions-msmarco-passage-openai-ada2.md

 | [MS MARCO Passage: Dev](https://github.com/microsoft/MSMARCO-Passage-Ranking)                                | 0.985     |

 Note that due to the non-deterministic nature of HNSW indexing, results may differ slightly between each experimental run.
-Nevertheless, scores are generally stable to the third digit after the decimal point.
+Nevertheless, scores are generally within 0.005 of the reference values recorded in [our YAML configuration file](../../src/main/resources/regression/msmarco-passage-openai-ada2.yaml).

 ## Reproduction Log[*](../../docs/reproducibility.md)